Leadership Elections FAQs

 How can I vote?

-Voting opens at 9am on Monday 26 February.
+Voting opens at 9am on Tuesday 11 March and will close at 5pm on Wednesday 12 March.
 It’s easier than ever to vote – you can either cast your vote on campus at our polling stations or head over to our website at www.leedsbeckettsu.co.uk/elections!
 Simple!

-For more information on the Leadership Elections, candidates, and voting you can head over to our Leadership Elections webpage.
+For more information on the Leadership Election, candidates, and voting you can head over to our Leadership Elections webpage.

 Why should I vote?